DevRightStudios/.github/CONTRIBUTING.md

 - **Create a separate branch for your changes:** This makes it easier for us to merge your changes and keeps your fork up-to-date with the latest code.
 This is like keeping your work organized so that it can be easily integrated.
 - **Write clear, concise commit messages:** This makes it easier for us to understand the changes you made and their purpose.
 This is like providing clear comments on your work.
 - **Document your changes:** If your changes are significant, please add documentation explaining what you changed and why.
 This is like providing a detailed report of your work.
 - **Test your changes:** Ensure that your changes do not break any existing functionality.
 This is like double-checking your work.

+Remember, contributions are not just about code.
+You can contribute by improving documentation, submitting bug reports, proposing new features, and more.
+Every contribution is valuable to us.
+Thank you for your help!